-Law 8764, as it pertains to Immigration and foreigners, unintentionally creates the “perpetual tourist” immigration status that many foreigners take advantage of.
+Law 8764, concerning Immigration and foreigners, unintentionally creates the “perpetual tourist” immigration status of many foreigners take advantage of.
 The relevant section of the law is Article 33, section 3, which directs all foreigners to exit the country upon the expiration of their visas.
 That section states tourists must either leave the country upon expiration of their visa or pay a fine equivalent to $100 USD for each month overstayed.
 Failure to abide by this section could prevent the tourist from getting a visa for a period equal to three times the amount of time overstayed.

 Residency: The Alternative to Perpetual Tourism

 Constant Visa runs to bordering Panama, and Nicaragua gets old fast.
 There is a better solution to all this hassle and uncertainty, and it involves applying for resident status.
 There are plenty of strategies and approaches to residency.